railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 Converting Leads into Customers or Opportunities
 ************************************************

-If a lead is interesting you convert it into a partner in the system.
-To do that, push the button :guilabel:`Create` next to the :guilabel:`Customer` field.
+If a lead is interesting, you convert it into a partner / opportunity in the system.

+You can do this in one step (convert to opportunity, and if partner does not exist, OpenERP will create it or merge it) or in two steps (first create partner, then convert to opportunity).

+Click the button :guilabel:`Create` next to the :guilabel:`Customer` field to create a new partner or link to an existing partner.

 OpenERP shows a window allowing you to select:

 * whether you want to create a new partner,